 Fashion Revue provides an opportunity for youth to model the outfit constructed in the 4-H sewing project.
 State Fair fashion revue is limited to youth in grades 8-12.
 All articles modeled in Fashion Revue must have been constructed by the 4-H member modeling that same garment or outfit.
 Senior Fashion Revue participants may model in as many categories as they wish as long as they have made the garments and at least one (1) of the garments must be exhibited at the County Fair to be judged on construction.
 Youth qualifying to exhibit the same garment or outfit in Indiana State Fair Sewing and Fashion Revue must choose which project they wish to participate as one cannot exhibit the same garment or outfit in both projects at State Fair.
+An exhibitor may participate in only one senior fashion revue category at state fair.

-Fashion Revue judging is tentatively scheduled for Tuesday, July 5, 2022.
-Placings will be announced at the Public Presentation tentatively scheduled for Friday, July 15, 2022.
+Fashion Revue judging is tentatively scheduled for Tuesday, July 9, 2024.
+Placings will be announced at the Public Presentation tentatively scheduled for Friday, July 19, 2024.